opencopilot/agent/README.md

-### ocopi-agent
+### OpenCoPilot Agent

-This is the ocopi-agent, a lightweight daemon that runs on a device managed by OpenCoPilot and exposes a gRPC endpoint for ocopi-core to communicate with.
-It's job is to forward and translate gRPC calls from ocopi-core to services running on the same ocopi-managed device.
+This is daemon that runs on a device managed by OpenCoPilot and exposes a gRPC endpoint for core to communicate with.
+It's job is to forward and translate gRPC calls from core to services running on the same managed device.